-PLEASE NOTE THAT THERE WILL BE AN ONLINE PAPER DEVELOPMENT WORKSHOP in collaboration with the AIB Fellow(s) (August/ September- TBC).
+PLEASE NOTE THAT THERE WILL BE AN ONLINE PAPER DEVELOPMENT WORKSHOP in collaboration with the AIB Fellow(s) (September-TBC).
 There will also be an opportunity to meet the editors of top-tier journals online.

-Additional activities during the conference include ADGM, World Expo 2021, tourist attractions: Grand Mosque/ Louvre, etc.
+Additional activities during the conference include World Expo 2021, tourist attractions, etc.

-A special issue of journal (upcoming) First preference can be given to AIB-MENA submissions.
+A special issue of the journal (upcoming); First preference can be given to AIB-MENA submissions.